DemandCube/Sparkngin/README.md

 ==========
 Pronounced Spark Engine

 Sparkngin is a high-performance persistent message stream engine built on Nginx.
 Sparkngin can function as logging, event or message streaming solution.
+When used with Neverwinter Sparkngin can stream data to data repositories like Hive, Hbase, Storm and HDFS.

-This is part of [NeverwinterDP](https://github.com/DemandCube/NeverwinterDP)
+- This is part of [NeverwinterDP](https://github.com/DemandCube/NeverwinterDP)

 The Problem
 ======
-The core problem is how to log data from a rest call and log it in high-performance way that allows for the delivery of messages to Kafka even when the connection is down.
+The core problem is how to stream data from a rest calls (an endpoint) and send it through a horizonatally scalable HA high-performance way that allows for the delivery of messages to an end system like (Kafka, Storm, HDFS ...)

 Features
 ======

 Out of the box includes:
+- Data, Log, Event, Message - Ingestion/Streaming
+- Heart Beat
+- Log cleanup
-- persistent kafka client Realtime streaming logs to Kafka
+- Persistent kafka client Realtime streaming logs to Kafka
-- heart beat
-- log cleanup
 - Connection retries when it looses connection to log destination
-- Log persistence if the log consumer connection is down
+- Log persistence if the log producer connection is down

 Additonal:
 - Monitoring with Ganglia